mapcode-foundation/mapcode-java/src/site/markdown/index.md

 To build the library:

-    cd **MAPCODE-HOME**
+    cd <MAPCODE-HOME>
     mvn clean install

-This produces a JAR file in your local Maven repository at `~/.m2/repository/com/mapcode/mapcode/x.y/` You can include this JAR in your project, or store it in your local Nexus repository, for example.
+This produces a JAR file in your local Maven repository at `~/.m2/repository/com/mapcode/mapcode/<version>/` You can include this JAR in your project, or store it in your local Nexus repository, for example.

-If you creating a Maven project, you can see how to include the JAR in your project in the menu item `Dependency Information` in the menu on this page.
+If you create a Maven project, you can see how to include the JAR in your project in the menu item `Dependency Information` in the menu on this page.

+The latest official version of the libray on Maven Central can be found [**here**](http://search.maven.org/#search%7Cga%7C1%7Cmapcode).

 ## How To Use This Library In Your Application